Catherine M. Wallace

 Substitute, Former Lead Teacher

 Brenda was raised on the Central Coast of California, Mom ran a daycare for the better part of 35 years and Dad worked and continues to work in the agriculture business.
 The trials and tribulations of being raised in that child care environment would ultimately prove to be an invaluable apprenticeship.
 Guiding children would turn out to be a reoccurring theme in her life from early babysitting ventures, working at the YMCA as a teacher for the afterschool and summer programs, eventually becoming a Mom and then as an assistant teacher and lead teacher at the Acorn Village.
 As a teenager Brenda had grand dreams of traveling the world and living a life of luxury.
 Throughout her 20’s while traveling the world with her partner in crime Jimmy, she found herself living a version of her teenage dream.
 Even though the life of luxury was replaced with life on a “shoe string” the experiences were real, vivid and life altering.
 Some of these moments involved experiences with children that highlighted the bond between family, community and how a child interacts with its surroundings.
 Fast forward to having her own child, feeling overwhelmed and underprepared she became dedicated to reading, reflecting and listening to as much information as possible about those child development ideas that most aligned with her own inner instincts.
 She realized early on in parenthood that community was going to play a vital role in her child’s development.
 It was from within that search for a community that prioritized children’s needs that she found the Acorn Village.
-In her free time Brenda most enjoys creating art and spending time at the beach with her husband Jimmy, son Owen, who is a Sapling and their dog Lola.
+In her free time Brenda most enjoys creating art and spending time at the beach with her husband Jimmy, son Owen.

 Substitute Teacher, Former Assistant Teacher